Free Consultation

 The Washington State Medical Malpractice Statute of Repose

-Washington state also maintains a statute of repose.
-Like the statute of limitations, the statute of repose bars certain legal claims if the claimant does not assert the complaint within a specific deadline.
-While the statute of limitations focuses on the timeliness of action, the statute of repose focuses on immunizing the at-fault party from long-term liability.
+Like the statute of limitations, a statute of repose bars certain legal claims if the claimant does not assert the complaint within a specific deadline.
+While the statute of limitations focuses on the timeliness of action (often tied to when an injury is discovered), a statute of repose focuses on immunizing the at-fault party from long-term liability by creating a strict, absolute outer deadline, regardless of when the victim discovered or should have discovered the injury.

 Tolling the Medical Malpractice Statute of Limitations